frictionlessdata/covid-tracker/cards/location.md

 ## Vaccinations

-The vaccination campaign had been started around January 2021; this chart counds all the shots taken:
+This chart shows all the vaccination shots taken:

 ```json chart card
 {% with code=code, field='new_vaccinations', title='Shots', color='green', card=True %}